Global Warming Prevention

 This increase in carbon dioxide emissions is contributing significantly to climate change, including global warming.
 As the Intergovernmental Panel on Climate Change (IPCC) notes, in its Sixth Assessment Report (Synthesis Report) released in March 2023, that human activities have been causing global warming, we in the Mandom Group recognize that the implementation of concrete measures against climate change is an urgent issue that the world should work on together to realize a sustainable society.

 Against the backdrop of the fact that addressing climate change is a social issue and that implementing measures against climate change is a social need, we regard "co-existence, mutual growth, and mutual creation with global society," which is included in our corporate philosophy, as the sustainability of the Mandom Group itself.
-In 2021, we formulated sustainability policies with sustainable management (ESG management + SDG management) for solving social and environmental issues as their foundation and identified key issues (materiality) in sustainability.
+In 2021, we formulated sustainability policies with sustainable management for solving social and environmental issues as their foundation and identified key issues (materiality) in sustainability.
 Our aim is to evolve our Dedication to Service (Oyakudachi) and create corporate value through the initiatives of our core business.
 As part of specific efforts to promote the initiatives, we set key performance indicators (KPIs) for each materiality*2 in 2023.

 The corporate slogan "BE ANYTHING, BE EVERYTHING" is also our ESG slogan.As a "human-oriented" company, we devised this slogan to be relevant to all employees; in As a "human-oriented" company, we devised this slogan to be relevant to all employees; in a society where social issues-such as environmental issues, globalization, diversity, and identity-are becoming increasingly diverse and complex, and where it is difficult to resolve the issues faced by consumers, the slogan represents Mandom's desire to be dedicated to service and to help realize a sustainable and affluent society where people can enjoy expressing their true selves, live healthy and positive lives, and continue to challenge themselves to express their true selves, rather than giving up or sacrificing one for the other, in a so-called trade-off relationship.
 In particular, in response to climate change, we expressed our support for the TCFD in June 2022, as a good corporate citizen living socially with the dynamism of the times, and in order to be more effective in evolving our Dedication to Service and creating corporate value through our core business.
 We will use the TCFD proposal framework to further strengthen our governance on climate change.
 In addition, by reference to scenarios*3 disclosed in various initiatives, including the IPCC Sixth Assessment Report, we will analyze and identify the risks and opportunities arising from climate change, and assess their impacts on our financial statements.